 Check out our handy guide to the 10 best ice breaker games for small groups.
 These are curated especially for groups of 3 to 15 people.

-The following icebreakers are very simple ways to get the conversation going with a small group.
+The following icebreakers are very simple, but effective, ways to get the conversation going with a small group.

 The aim of these icebreakers is to start a conversation where you have that opportunity to do just that.

 At the very top of our list is ‘Who am I?”.

 You’ll probably recognise this game from family parties or social gatherings, but we think it works really well when used with work teams… and it’ll have less drama than when playing it with your family!

 We find this ice breaker works particularly well with younger age groups - they tend to be more bothered about famous people than the older generation!

 Top tip: Make sure that the individuals or characters you choose are actually known to everyone.
 For example, if your new hires are all millennials, then it’s unlikely they’ll be aware of the life and deeds of old-timey Hollywood star Burt Lancaster.
 Examples of good people to use include: Beyonce, Bill Gates, Lionel Messi - or even a roguer choice, like Donald Trump.